hortonuva/learning-build-tools/c++/README.md

 * The magic is done by CMake's *find_package* command.
 It looks places where libraries might be.
 Where exactly?
 I'm not sure!
 I couldn't find clear answers in the documentation.
 (A little help here?)
 * On my Mac, there was a copy of the .a files for the Boost library already in */usr/local/lib/libboost_\**.
 It found them.
 * If your machine doesn't have these, we need to figure out how to download Boost and put them in a right place.
 We'll have to explain this to the students.
-* If don't have Boost, comment out all references to Boost stuff and you'll see how things work with the logger and the *greeter()* method.
+* If you don't have Boost, comment out all references to Boost stuff and you'll see how things work with the logger and the *greeter()* method.

 ## For more info:

 * Our demo didn't need many CMake commands.
 The tutorials I have found go deep into harder things quickly, and IMHO are tough for those new to this.
 * The official tutorial is in the CMake documentation here: https://cmake.org/cmake/help/latest/guide/tutorial/index.html
-* This is also a good tutorial: https://cliutils.gitlab.io/modern-cmake/  (Include installation instructions.)
+* This is also a good tutorial: https://cliutils.gitlab.io/modern-cmake/  (Includes installation instructions.)